pocomane/brewed-in-the-apocalypse/bita.md

 - With 12 or more the player get a "Success" outcome.

-The text relative to that outcome is read and executed, then the scenarist may do one of the following moves, as esplained in their trigger: a __Make the worst happen__ or a __Show the cost__ or a __Reward the character__ move.
+The text relative to that outcome is read and executed, then the scenarist may do one of the following moves, as explained in their trigger: a __Make the worst happen__ or a __Show the cost__ or a __Reward the character__ move.